Find Affordable College Courses

 82 Yearly Graduations

 Universidad Politecnica de Puerto Rico is the 12th most popular school in the nation for students seeking a master's degree in engineering-related fields.
 Roughly 4,300 attend the school each year.
-The average in-state tuition for full-time undergraduates is $7,740 per year, while in-state graduate students, on average, pay $4,680 per year.
-For the 2020-2021 academic year, 82 master's degrees were handed out to engineering-related fields majors at Universidad Politecnica de Puerto Rico.
-About 39% of this group were women, and 98% were students from an underrepresented racial-ethnic group.
+The average in-state tuition for full-time undergraduates is $8,820 per year, while in-state graduate students, on average, pay $5,184 per year.
+During the most recent year for which we have data, 82 people received their master's degree in engineering-related fields from Universidad Politecnica de Puerto Rico.
+About 29% of this group were women, and 100% were students from an underrepresented racial-ethnic group.
+Universidad Politecnica de Puerto Rico engineering-related fields graduates who receive their master's degree go on to jobs earning a median salary of $105,490.

 #13